Bringing the Gospel into conflict with the bondage of Modern Man

 “If it is disagreeable in your sight to serve the LORD, choose for yourselves today whom you will serve: whether the gods (rulers, judges) which your fathers served which were beyond the River, or the gods (rulers, judges) of the Amorites in whose land you are living; but as for me and my house, we will serve the LORD.”
 (Joshua 24:15)

 America’s gods/rulers/magistrates obtain their own (literal) idols and symbols (like flags and national animals) and temples (government buildings).
-Serving them, as mentioned in Joshua 24, is not merely bowing to them in idle worship, but participating in their civil jurisdictions where they maintain equitable rights over you, and your labor, and your children, and your property.
+Serving them, as mentioned in Joshua 24, is not merely bowing to them in idle worship, but participating in their civil jurisdictions where they maintain equitable rights over you, your labor, your children, and your property.
 Pharaoh, Caesar, President, god, lord: these positions claim divine right to your allegiance, your service, your sacrifice, and yourself.
-Whether or not you are comfortable with looking at these positions as gods, what Scripture has to say about your allegiance, service, sacrifice, and yourself, is still true.
+Whether or not you are comfortable with looking at these positions as “gods”, what Scripture has to say about submitting your allegiance, service, sacrifice, and yourself to any magistrate other than God is still true.
 Every position of ruler has had its own apotheosis throughout history.
 Nimrod had the epic of Gilgamesh to establish his supremacy.
 Pharaoh, through coronation, had positional divine power as intermediary to the gods.
 As did Caesar, even though he was democratically elected.
-And so, too, the President of the United States, through inauguration is given an apotheosis.
+And so, too, the President of the United States through inauguration, is given an apotheosis.

 Among the many striking things about Brumidi’s fresco are the following: the monumental physical scale of the painting, the fact that it was given such prominence in the expanded and rebuilt US Capitol Building, that it was completed at considerable cost during wartime, the clear religious iconography used by Brumidi as he had done previously in explicitly religious paintings in Italy and in New York, the fact that this was not the first occasion when artists depicted the assumption to heaven of Washington and suggested he had god-like powers (the first was immediately after Washington’s death in 1799), and the links made between the military leader Washington who defeated the British to “forge” a nation” and the acts of Lincoln in using military force to “preserve the union”.